JoseCanova/node_rx/README.md

 # node_rx

-some experiments on node , rx (not yet) and now... async lib.
+some experiments on node , rx (not yet) and now... async lib and neo-async lib.